Spin Cycle is a series of drawings about clothing when the person is missing.

-These drawings are rooted in personal experiences of revelation and memories: a work uniform on a bed that revealed my mom’s new boyfriend before she did, or an office chair that holds the absence of camaraderie I once had in a 9-to-5 job.
-There’s loss in these pieces, but I also want to bring in humor.
-This is about what fabric represents when the humans are missing.
+Some of the work comes from specific memories: a work uniform on a bed that revealed my mom’s new boyfriend before she did, or an office chair that still holds the memory of camaraderie that I no longer have.
+There’s loss in these drawings, but there’s humor too.
+Fabric can carry a surprising amount of emotion, even when it’s just sitting there.

 Mystery Boyfriend